 Crafting is mostly done at different crafting stations, such as a foraging table.
 However, some items can also be made by hand, without the use of a crafting station.
-Several items require using a found blueprint before their recipes are unlocked.
+Some items are available for crafting immediately.
+Most items can only be crafted after finding their blueprint, picking up that item or picking up a relevant item.
+Some items can't be crafted at all.

 The crafting interface consists of a list of items available to craft at the current crafting station.
 Players can hover over each item to view the material(s) needed to craft the item.
 The item is able to be crafted given that the player possesses enough of the required materials in their inventory.
 Players can choose the number of times the item is crafted by changing the numerical field at the bottom of the crafting window.
 Different items may have different crafting completion times, which can be seen as a progress bar over the icon next to the craft button.